Spiritual Direction Formation Program

 - Be an active member of a faith community

-- Tuition: $1,150 for the year; covers costs for materials provided for study, four faculty advisory meetings, speakers' fees.
-Tuition is payable in full no later than June 1 each year.
-Checks are payable to Fairfield University and should be mailed to the Holy Ground of the Carolinas (see application process for details).
+- Current Tuition: $1,150 for the year; covers costs for materials provided for study, four faculty advisory meetings, speakers' fees.
+Tuition is payable. in full no later than May 15 each year.

 - Lodging at St. Francis Springs includes sleeping accommodations, meeting rooms, all meals; contact St. Francis Springs directly for costs associated with on-campus lodging for single or double occupancy

-- Checks for room/board are payable directly to St. Francis Springs Prayer Center, 477 Grogan Rd., Stoneville, NC, 27048
+- Payment room/meals may be made payable directly to St. Francis Springs Prayer Center, 477 Grogan Rd., Stoneville, NC, 27048

-- Call St. Francis Springs at (336) 573-3751 to make your lodging accommodations or email inquiries to firstname.lastname@example.org
+- Call St. Francis Springs at (336) 573-3751 to make your lodging/meal accommodations or email inquiries to firstname.lastname@example.org

 - Ground transportation to and from the Greensboro airport may be provided by St. Francis Springs volunteers based on availability; candidates are responsible for contacting St. Francis Springs directly prior to travel to arrange for transportation